Dry Feb Impact

 How CCS helped last year:

-We provided a space for community and connection to over 210,000 people affected by cancer through our online community, CancerConnection.ca.
+We provided a space for community and connection to over 320,000 people affected by cancer through our online community, CancerConnection.ca and parlonscancer.ca.

-We responded to over 44,000 phone calls, emails and live chat questions from Canadians seeking cancer information, resources and assistance through our Cancer Information Helpline.
+We answered over 34,000 questions about cancer from Canadians seeking cancer information, resources and assistance through our Cancer Information Helpline.